RichardFreedman/Encoding_Music/01_Tutorials/06_Beautiful_Soup_MEI.md

 As your first and perhaps most important step, you'll have to go find some data.
 For this homework assignment, we will work with *these files*, which you can access *here*.
 Once you've picked your file and copied its URL, use the function provided below to **import it as a JSON object**.

-The following function extras text as a JSON:
+The following function extracts text as a JSON:

 ```python